awslabs/k8s-eniconfig-controller/README.md

 > This controller is still in an alpha state, please file issues and pull
 > requests as you run into issues.
 Thanks 🎉

-This repository will inplement auto annotating your Kubernete data plane nodes with a desired `ENIConfig` name.
+This repository will implement auto annotating your Kubernetes data plane nodes with a desired `ENIConfig` name.
 This was originally implemented in the `amazon-vpc-cni-k8s` project in this pull request - https://github.com/aws/amazon-vpc-cni-k8s/pull/165